Hildegard Maria Rauchfuß: Biography

 Composers who set her lyrics/poems to music included Andre Asriel, Dmitry Kabalevsky and Gerd Natschinski.
 She also wrote the words for the City (band) 1974 hit Am Fenster ("At the window").
 The song became an enduring East German rock classic across and beyond the German speaking world: it also achieved significant success in "distant Greece".
-Other of her poems and song lyrics came to prominence through the many recordings made by Gisela May.
+Other poems and song lyrics came to prominence through the many recordings made by Gisela May.

-Works by Rauchfuß were translated into Mongolian, Swedish, Russian and Ukrainian.
+Works by Rauchfuß have been translated into Mongolian, Swedish, Russian and Ukrainian.

 Memberships

 Hildegard Maria Rauchfuß sustained her membership of the East German arts establishment.
 She was, in 1950, a founder member of the (East) German Writers' Association.
 In 1975 she also became a member of the (East) German Journalists' Association.
 She was, in the words of one sympathetic source, a "companionable comrade who could be very direct with contemporaries.
 She was an excellent and lucid conversationalist who sometimes became positively garrulous".
 These qualities were also placed at the disposal of the Ministry for State Security (Stasi) between 1967 and 1976.
 The authorities used her insights for their own purposes.
 She was identified in their files as an informer under the cover name "Bettina Schreiber" (loosely "Bettina Writer").
 She regretted the closeness of her links to the Stasi during this period for the rest of her life.